When the Relationship Meant to Hold You Didn’t

 It can help you make sense of what you’ve been carrying.

-But many of the patterns you’re trying to change were not formed through thinking.
+But many of the responses you are trying to change were not formed through thinking.

-Through what your system had to learn, over time, about what was safe, what was allowed, and what was required to stay connected.
+Through what your system had to learn, over time, about what was safe, what was risky, what was allowed, and what it took to stay connected.

-When a pattern forms this way, it isn’t just an idea.
+When a response gets built this way, it is not just an idea.

-Something your system anticipates — often before you have time to think about it.
+Something your system anticipates and reacts to — often before you have time to think about it.

 So even when you understand something logically…